 Johnson was proud of his dishonesty.
 “Did I ever lie to promote prohibition?
 Decidedly yes.
 I have told enough lies for the cause to make Ananias ashamed of himself.”
 (Ananias was a notorious liar in the New Testament.)
 He wrote that in an article titled “I had to lie, bribe and drink to put over prohibition in America.”7

 It might have been interesting to talk with Pussyfoot about his many exciting adventures.
 But could you have believed what he told you?

 Diocletian Lewis was known as Dr. Dio Lewis.
 He was a temperance leader, preacher, feminist, social reformer, and food/health faddist.
 Many considered him to be an eccentric.
-Lewis used the title Doctor and sometimes illegally practiced medicine, although he only had a certificate in homeopathic studies.
-Nevertheless, he used his fraudulent title and oratorical gift to good effect in promoting temperance.
+Lewis used the title Doctor and sometimes illegally practiced medicine.
+But he only had a certificate in homeopathic studies.
+Yet he used his fraudulent title and oratorical gift to good effect in promoting temperance.

 “Dr.” Dio Lewis apparently led an interesting life.
 It might have been fun to have talked with him.
 But it would have been wise to decline any offer of medical help.

 WCTU leader Carry Nation was a strong-willed and domineering person.
 Her husband was a minister.
 When she decided his sermon was long enough, she might step into the aisle and say “That will be about all for today, David!”
 Sometimes he would fail to quit speaking.
 Then she would walk to the pulpit, shut his Bible, hand him his hat and tell him to go home.8